 I’ll admit it.
-I wasn’t really a fan of Petunias.
-Sure, they could be really pretty, but they had to be deadheadedand who has the time for that?
-They also didn’t really perform that great throughout the whole summer, at least partly because I didn’t deadhead.
-Petunias weren’t really anything I was going to get too excited about.
-Then in the spring of 2006, that all changed.
-Proven Winners® introduced Supertunia® Vista Bubblegum and Supertunia® Vista Fuchsia and I’ve never viewed Petunias the same again.
-Three years later, Supertunia® Vista Silverberry joined the group.
+I wasn’t a fan of petunias.
+Sure, they could be pretty, but they had to be deadheaded, and who has the time for that?
+They also didn’t perform that great throughout the whole summer, at least partly because I didn’t deadhead.
+Petunia weren’t anything I was going to get too excited about.

-So why did Supertunia® Vista Bubblegum have such an impact?
+So why did it have such an impact?
 First, it doesn’t need to be deadheaded.
 The plant will bloom prolifically all summer long and I never have to pick off a single spent flower.
 Second, the vigor of the plant is outstanding.
 The first year, I used three plants in each of three 20-inch containers.
 They grew like crazy, cascading onto the concrete around the planters and then kept on going.
-The second year, I planted them in the landscapea single plant in several different spots.
+The second year, I planted them in the landscape, a single plant in several different spots.
 They bloomed all summer, no deadheading, no supplemental water, just a good addition of compost prior to planting.
-I planted in May and by September that one single plant was 3 feet by 5 feet and 18 inches tallburied in bright bubblegum pink blooms.
+I planted in May and by September that one single plant was 3 feet by 5 feet and 18 inches tall and buried in bright bubblegum pink blooms.
 Supertunia petunias can really take off!

 I do treat in-ground and container plantings a bit differently.
 For containers, I add a controlled-release fertilizer when I’m transplanting and then mid-summer (usually in July for me) I start using a water-soluble fertilizer as often as I can.
-This will really give your container plants a boost.
+This will give your container plants a boost.
 I also recommend larger containers (18-inch or larger), because they are much easier to keep hydrated.
-If it is hot, be prepared to water every dayand potentially more than once.
+If it is hot, be prepared to water every day and sometimes more than once.
 In containers, I usually give a mid- to late-summer trim-back, since the plants can begin to look a bit open as the summer goes on.
 That first year on a warm August lunch break, I trimmed back my three large containers by about 1/3.
 What was full bloom in the morning was green meatballs after the trim-back.
 Within a couple of days, they were back in color and by a week later they were in full bloom.
-That trim really reinvigorated the plants and improved the look of the containers as they headed into fall.
+That trim worked to reinvigorate the plants and improved the look of the containers as they headed into fall.

-For in-ground plantings, things are a bit easier.
+For in-ground plantings with Supertunia petunias, things are a bit easier.
 Before planting I incorporate a good dose of compost and then use a controlled release fertilizer.
 The in-ground beds have never needed supplemental fertilizer beyond that.
 I put the plants one to two feet apart, depending on how impatient I am for them to fill the spot.
-I put soaker hoses in my beds and water only when things are very dryand then only once a week.
-I find it is better to water deeply with a soaker hose once a week, versus a little bit of water more often.
+I put soaker hoses in my beds and water only when things are very dry and then only once a week.
+It is better to water deeply with a soaker hose once a week, versus a little bit of water more often.
 For one thing, it encourages deep root growth.
 I also don’t usually give my plants the mid- to late-summer trim-back.
 The openness that I see in container plants doesn’t happen in the ground.
-The only time I trim back is if the petunias have covered too much of the sidewalk and I need to make room for people.
+The only time I trim back is if the petunias have covered too much of the sidewalk and I need to make room for people!

-Supertunia plants are truly some of the best performing petunias you can buy.
-Try them and you might find yourself rethinking what growing a Petunia means.
+Supertunia® plants are some of the best performing petunias you can buy.
+Try them and you might find yourself rethinking what growing a petunia means.